DHTMLX/docs-suite/docs/tabbar/api/tabbar_views_config.md

 **Related sample**: [Tabbar.
 Tab size](https://snippet.dhtmlx.com/yy841z3j)

 1\.
-The **views** array contains a set of objects that describe configuration of tabs.
-Each tab object may include the following properties:

-- <b>id</b> - the id of a tab
-- <b>tab</b> - the name of a tab
-- <b>tabCss</b> - the name of the CSS class used for a tab
-- <b>css</b> - the name of the CSS class used for a cell
-- <b>header</b> - the header of a cell
-- <b>html</b> - HTML content for a tab
-- <b>padding</b> - the distance between the content of a cell and the border of tabbar
-- <b>tabWidth</b> - the width of a tab
-- <b>tabHeight</b> - the height of a tab

-2\.
 In case you specify both the sizes for a separate tab and the sizes for all tabs, the sizes set for a separate tab are a priority.
 For example:

 ~~~js
 const tabbar = new dhx.Tabbar("tabbar_container",{